vabe0003/ECE4078_Lab_2025_H2/image_to_map_generator/README.md

 python3 -m pip install -r requirements.txt
 ```
 Depending on which installation of python you have installed on your system.

+- [New] You can try the method below (for Apple Silicon Macs) and install PyQT5 directly into your ECE4078_Lab conda environment

 ### Configure the parameters
 Change the parameters in [config.yaml](config.yaml) before running the code.